Skip to main content

 — The agents, when asked what they were building

-The name stuck — because the agents were right.
+The name stuck because it named the job clearly.

 What it became